Table of Contents[Hide][Show]

 Undeveloped and rich in natural beauty, Little Talbot Island boasts more than five miles of pristine beaches.
 Combing the beach for shark’s teeth always keeps my grandkids entertained.
 Between Big and Little Talbot Islands, the salt marsh waters make ideal kayaking territory.
 Hikes through the dunes and driftwood adds adventure.

 Scooting on down the road, Florida’s earliest history unfolds in Flagler County at St. Augustine.
 Explore the Castillo de San Marcos, the oldest masonry fort in the continental United States—you can never go wrong with cannons (or so my grandsons say.)
 Save a rainy day with a visit to the Pirate & Treasure Museum.
+You’ll also find lots of free things to do in St. Augustine.

 A Sand, Surf and Space Road Trip